jengalas/pz-adventures-jekyll/_posts/2023/2023-09-15-acadia-adventures-2023-day-9.md

 Our first stop was at the Hunters Beach trail.
 We thought we would try accessing the Fandango puzzle solution from there rather than from the Park Loop Road because it looked like it would be a very steep hike down from the road.
 Rich wanted to try walking a relatively easy, level trail, too.

 There was one other car at the parking area along Cooksey Drive when we pulled in.
-Two men emerged from the trail as we were getting our gear ready, and they were telling us how spectacular the trail was (we've done it several times before, and it really is spectacular!).
+Two men emerged from the trail as we were getting our gear ready, and they were excitedly telling us how spectacular the trail was (we've done it several times before, and it really is spectacular!).
 They left and we had the whole place to ourselves.

 The trail starts out smooth but quickly becomes very rooted, and it was slippery after all the recent rain.
 Rich took his time and didn't seem to have much trouble hiking the trail.
 I even spotted an NPS boundary marker along the way, a bit off the trail, that I documented on my way back to the car.